araminho/poker-hands-comparison/README.md

 Here are the steps you need to do for making this project work.

 1. Clone the repository
-2. Create a virtual host that follows `/public` folder
+2. Create a virtual host that follows `/public` folder or run `php -S localhost:8081 -t ./public`
 3. Run`composer update`
-4. Create a database
+4. Create a mysql database
 5. Create an `.env` file, copying from `.env.example`
 6. Change values for DB connection
 7. Run `php artisan key:generate`